 ---|

-Backpacks just don’t look good with some outfits.
-For example, if you’d be dressed in a classic suit, most backpacks wouldn’t look good on you, would they?
-Well, that’s where messenger backpacks come in.
-Essentially, they’ve squared backpacks, which can transform into regular messenger bags when you hide both backpack straps, and attach a single shoulder strap.
+Backpacks just donโt look good with some outfits.
+For example, if youโd be dressed in a classic suit, most backpacks wouldnโt look very fashionable, would they?
+Thatโs where messenger backpacks come in.
+These squared backpacks can transform into regular messenger bags when you hide both backpack straps and attach a single shoulder strap.

 Frequently Asked Questions About Different Types of Backpacks

-Most people don’t really know what’s the difference between a backpack, rucksack, and a knapsack.
-Although all three terms are very similar (and quite often, they mean the same thing,) there are some differences between them.
+Most people donโt know the difference between a backpack, a rucksack, and a knapsack.
+Although all three terms are very similar (and quite often, they mean the same thing), there are some differences you should know about.

-The term “backpack” is used for all types of backpacks, regardless of the size, usefulness, and materials used.
+The term โbackpackโ is used for all types of backpacks, regardless of the size, usefulness, and materials.
 Obviously, this is the most popular term that people use all over the world.

-“Rucksack” is a term used to describe larger backpacks intended for hiking/camping/trekking.
+โRucksackโ is a term used to describe larger backpacks intended for hiking/camping/trekking.
 Rucksacks are top-loading, weatherproof, over 40 l in volume, and usually have lots of attachments and straps on the outside for hanging water bottles, sleeping mats, tent poles, e.t.c.
-The term rucksack originates from Germany in the 19th century, and literally means “back sack”.
-This term is still used quite often today.
+The term rucksack originated from Germany in the 19th century and literally meant โback sack.โ This term is still used quite often today.

-The term “knapsack” is used to describe a waterproof backpack made from canvas, leather, or nylon, that’s used for hiking or military purposes.
-This term originated in Germany, 16th century.
-Today, it’s used rarely, and only in a few places in Europe, such as Germany, Holland, UK, and Denmark.
+The term โknapsackโ describes a waterproof backpack made from canvas, leather, or nylon and is usually used for hiking or military purposes.
+This term originated in Germany in, 16th century.
+Today, itโs rarely used in Europe, such as Germany, Holland, UK, and Denmark.

 Which Are the Best Backpack Brands?